Deoshabh/bhavya-bazaar/README.md

 Image Management: Enable admins to delete images, ensuring data integrity and storage optimization. <Br/>

 🚀 With the power of these cutting-edge technologies, the MERN Marketplace delivers a robust and feature-rich multi-vendor website.
-It ensures a seamless user experience, efficient data management, real-time communication, and secure transactions.
+It ensures a seamless user experience, efficient data management, and secure transactions.
 Join me in revolutionizing the e-commerce experience by connecting buyers and sellers in a dynamic and user-friendly environment.

 Feel free to reach out to me for more information or to explore collaboration opportunities.

-#MERNMarketplace #Ecommerce #React #NodeJS #ExpressJS #MongoDB #SocketIO #TailwindCSS #MaterialUI #Innovation #OnlineShopping #RevolutionizingRetail
+#MERNMarketplace #Ecommerce #React #NodeJS #ExpressJS #MongoDB #TailwindCSS #MaterialUI #Innovation #OnlineShopping #RevolutionizingRetail

 ## File structure
 #### `client` - Holds the client application